damianolodi/damianolodi/content/notes/c/general-functions-pointers.md

 pointer = &var_name;
 ```

-- **DEF**: memory addres of a variable of a certain type
+- **DEF**: memory address of a variable of a certain type.
-- Pointers are 64 bits in lenght
+- Pointers are 64 bits in length.

 ---
 ## Functions